Example - HTMX

 Hx.swapOuterHtml

-The clicker component is a simple button that will send a GET request to the server when clicked.
-The response will replace the button with the resetter component which will be rendered in the same location and can be used to restore the original state.
+The resetter component is a simple button that will send a GET request to the server when clicked.
+The response will replace the entire div with the ID of resetter with the response from the server.

 Handlers